YakhiniGroup/Methylation/readme.md

 * The project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
 * Depending on your system or interpreter, you may need to mark the src directory as Sources Root, or add "src." to the local import statements (e.g. "import conf" becomes "import src.conf").
-* Make sure to have an out directory that contains a sub-folder named: "ch3_e_blind" in which you should place the model's weights (after unzipping, place all ".ckpt" files directly under this folder).
+* Make sure to have an out directory that contains a sub-folder named: "ch3_e_blind" in which you should place the model's weights (after unzipping, place all ".ckpt" files **directly** under this folder, e.g. out/ch3_e_blind/model_1.ckpt...  etc.).
 You can download the weights directly from [this link](https://drive.google.com/open?id=17UGNCgK6yfiZJeHJrDOolgFa2rnz4ICN) (note that the files are ~2-4GB).

 ### Example